Preparing you for Interview

-This questions explores a person’s level of energy and ability to maintain a high activity level and sustain productivity over long periods of time.
-It explores perseverance, need to finish, especially in the face of resistance.
-Pursues everything with energy, drive, and a need to finish, seldom gives up before finishing, especially in the face of resistance or setbacks.
+This competency explores a person's level of energy and ability to maintain high activity levels and sustain productivity over extended periods.
+It assesses perseverance and the drive to finish tasks, especially in the face of resistance.

-- Tell me about a time you had to work at a fast pace for an extended period of time.
+Describe a time when you had to work at a fast pace for an extended period.
 How did you maintain your work pace?

-- What job activities have required the most energy?
-How did you maintain your effectiveness while working on these activities?
+What job activities have required the most energy?
+How did you remain effective while working on these activities?

-- Describe a situation when you had to see a project/task through to completion even though you faced several setbacks.
+Share a situation where you had to see a project through to completion despite facing setbacks.

-- Would you consider returning to your former employer?
-Why/why not?
+Would you consider returning to your former employer?
+Why or why not?

-- Give an example of a policy you conformed to with which you did not agree.
+Give an example of a policy you adhered to even if you disagreed with it.

-- Share with me the most difficult and complex situation in which you set clear, lofty goals for yourself (and others, if applicable), and then pursued those goals with enthusiasm and energy.
+Tell me about the most difficult and complex situation in which you set clear, ambitious goals for yourself (and others, if applicable) and pursued them with enthusiasm and energy.

-- Think back to a complex and challenging time in which you anticipated obstacles and were prepared with a contingency plan so as not to impede the drive to the goal and, if applicable, kept others involved on track also.
+Think back to a challenging time when you anticipated obstacles and had a contingency plan to maintain momentum toward the goal, keeping others involved on track as well.

-- Describe two situations that demonstrate your reputation for success and quality performance in the eyes of your peers and superiors.
+Describe two situations that demonstrate your reputation for success and high-quality performance in the eyes of your peers and superiors.

-- Think back to a period of time in which your positive work ethic even inspired others.
-Share with the details.
+Recall a time when your positive work ethic inspired others.
+Share the details.

-- Share some instances that demonstrate your capability to regularly develop and implement plans for new projects and to redirect activity on plans that aren’t working.
+Provide instances that demonstrate your ability to regularly develop and implement plans for new projects and redirect activity when plans aren't working.

-- Describe the most complex, challenging situation in which you needed to be the one who set the pace for productivity by example, in a firm but unthreatening way.
+Describe the most complex and challenging situation in which you had to set the pace for productivity by example, in a firm yet non-threatening manner.

-- Give me an example of a time when you went above and beyond the call of duty.
+Give an example of a time when you went above and beyond the call of duty.

-- How do you balance your work/personal life?
+How do you balance your work and personal life?

-- What kind of work environment do you excel in?
+What kind of work environment do you thrive in?

-- Are you more energized by working alone or by collaborating with other individuals?
+Do you find more energy working alone or collaborating with others?